digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/2) Player Characters.md

 _Compassionate Caretaker:_ A compassionate caregiver whose healing abilities go beyond physical mending.
 The Healer not only tends to wounds but provides emotional support, aiding recovery with empathy.
 They may be found in medical professions or as spiritual guides.

 **Primary Attribute:** Wits or Empathy
-**Recommended Skills:** Healing, Artistry, Observation, Intuition, Inspiration
+**Recommended Skills:** Healing, Culture, Observation, Intuition, Inspiration
 **Resources:** 4-5

 ##### Talents